Alfresco/docs-alfresco/process-services/latest/using/rules.md

 ---
-title: Business rules - decision tables
+title: Using business rules (decision tables)
 ---

 There are many situations in a business process where you wish to evaluate some data you have collected and come to